gcc-mirror/gcc/gcc/config/sh/sh.md

       /* This must happen before reload, otherwise the constant will be moved into a register due to the "r" constraint, after which this split cannot be done anymore.
-	 Unfortunately the move insn will not always be eliminated.  */ emit_move_insn (operands[0], operands[1]);
+	 Unfortunately the move insn will not always be eliminated.
+	 Also, here we must not create a shift sequence that clobbers the T_REG.  */
+      emit_move_insn (operands[0], operands[1]);
       gen_shifty_op (ASHIFT, operands);
       DONE;